 Once you have thoroughly cleaned one section (top to bottom), using the cloth that is in the fresh clean water, squeeze water out from the cloth and go over the section of wall you just washed; one section at a time.

-*Note, if you need a little extra scrubbing action switch from the smooth side of the dishcloth to the scrubbing dots side.
+*Note, if you need a little extra scrubbing action switch from the smooth side of the cloth to the scrubbing dots side.

-Now, take a DRY Scotch-Brite dishcloth (I’m glad I bought two 2-packs) or any rag you’re using and dry the wall you just washed and rinsed then move on to another section of the wall replacing water as needed so you always have both clean solution and clean water for rinsing.
+Next, take a dry cloth and dry the wall you just washed and rinsed then move on to another section of the wall replacing water as needed so you always have both clean solution and clean water for rinsing.

 Once done, stand back and enjoy the clean walls!

 - To stop water from running down your arm while washing your walls, use some old fashioned wrist sweatbands or wrap a washcloth around your wrist and keep it in place with a thick rubber band.

 - To remove crayon marks from walls use either baby wipes or a cloth damped with water and dipped in baking soda.